|Top Previous Next|

 In complex expressions, rules of precedence determine the order in which operations are performed.
 Delphi has four levels:

 The first level is the highest precedence and the fourth level is the lowest.
-The equivalent operators are spread in C++ on 11 levels.
+The equivalent operators are spread in C# like in C++ on 11 levels.

 if attr And flag = flag then

 according parenthesis are set in the C# output:

 if( ( attr & flag ) == flag )

 |Delphi2C# home Content|